earnaud/MetaShARK-v2/README.md

 ### Dockerization

-You can access docker recipes
+You can access docker files and setup at [this repository](https://github.com/earnaud/MetaShARK_docker).

 ## MetaShARK features